 Succinctness is a ratio: it’s the number of significant ideas to total word count.
 A post can be 50,000 words, but if it's still dense with insights and devoid of rambling, it's succinct.

-I once stumbled upon an Amazon book review that helps make my point.
-It was one of the dumbest reviews I've read:
+I once stumbled into a silly book review that helps make my point:

 "Great book, but overpriced. $15 for a 100-page book?"

 Actually, your $15 got you 100 pages plus three hours of your time back.
 A 100 page book excludes 200 pages of filler.
 The author did you a favor.
 They understood that while words are free for them, they're costly for the reader.

-After a deliberate writer has written something, they ask:
+When a deliberate writer has written something down, they then ask:

-The version written from memory will take a more direct path toward your points.
-The fluff falls away while you focus on trying to effectively re-articulate your idea.
+The new version written from memory will take a more direct path toward what's important.
+The fluff falls away when you focus on effectively re-articulating yourself.

-A related approach is to call a friend: Have them read your draft.
-Ask them to summarize it over the phone in thirty seconds.
+An alternative approach is to call a friend: Have them read your draft then summarize it over the phone in thirty seconds.
 Delete your draft and restart from their summary.
 Add more words only as needed to make your ideas resonate.

-I call these verbal summaries and they're the secret weapon to succinctness.
+I call these verbal summaries, and they're my secret weapon to succinctness.

 I thought I was on the fast-track, but I was wrong.
 After joining one of the fastest-growing startups in history, I was putting in 80+ hour weeks, reading every career book I could get my hands on, meeting with high-powered department heads—and it all led nowhere.